 There are a number of approaches to ketamine therapy: intravenous infusions and intramuscular injections (IV/IM), sublingual tablets, and intranasal sprays.
 Each treatment methodology comes with different total costs, program structures, potential benefits, and both time and emotional investments.

 Below you’ll find details on the high-level benefits and features that make ketamine treatment a worthwhile, long-lasting, and potentially life-changing investment in yourself.

-In some cases, the resources committed to a program or treatment can impact our relationship and commitment to it.
-Some value things higher if more time, energy, and financial resources are invested.
+In some cases, the resources committed to a program or treatment can impact your relationship and commitment to it.
+Some people value treatment higher if more time, energy, and financial resources are invested.
 On the inverse, sometimes we can harbor resentment or other subconscious barriers to treatments or programs if we feel like the resource commitment doesn't match the reward or outcomes.